djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

 5. After clicking the deployoment button make sure your Targeted deployemnt has been seleceted if not please select it.(marked as 1), click Deploy to deploy the agent (marked as 2)
 ![Link Search Agent Chat](assets/deployment_config.png)

-Follow these steps to successfully create the Link Search Agent.
+> **YOU DID IT! you just created and deployed your first AI Agent.**
+> Now let's build more agents and integrate them together.

-## Deploying watsonx.ai's External-Agent on Orchestrate
+## Deploying watsonx.ai's External-Agent on watsonx Orchestrate

 To deploy your agent on Orchestrate, follow the steps below: